robotstech/opensource-project/CONTRIBUTION.md

 ```

 ## Testing
-If there are tests to run when developing, you can provide the test commands to help the contributor run tests seemlessly.
+If there are tests to run when developing, you can provide the test commands to help the contributor run tests
+seamlessly.
 You might also want to explain common errors that could be encountered while running tests and how they can be solved.

 ## Releasing a new version
 You can create a list of steps on how a new version can be released.
 This is most times always for the maintainers of the project.